Transition Waste Optimization for Coded Elastic Computing: Introduction

 The paper is organized as follows.
 The concepts of elastic task allocation and transition waste are defined and discussed in Section~\ref{sec:pre}.
 Section~\ref{sec:cyclic} is devoted for the cyclic task allocation scheme and our proposed shifted version with optimal transition wastes.
-We develop elastic task allocation schemes that admit zero transition wastes in Section~\ref{sec:zero} and conclude the paper in Section~\ref{sec:conclusions}.
+We develop elastic task allocation schemes that admit zero transition wastes in Section~\ref{sec:zero}, perform simulations and experiments in Section~\ref{sec:evaluations}, and conclude the paper in Section~\ref{sec:conclusions}.